International English Language Testing System (IELTS) Preparation

 - be familiar with the structure of the IELTS test

-- be familiar with and able to successfully complete the main task types in each of the four test modules (as demonstrated by results on Practice Tests) – see Key Skills and Sub skills below
+- be familiar with and able to successfully complete the main task types in each of the four parts (Speaking, Reading, Writing, Listening) of the test

 - give an accurate written description (at least 150 words in 20 minutes) of information presented in a table, or graph form, highlighting trends, comparing and contrasting where necessary; write a formal essay (at least 250 words in 40 minutes) – including introduction, body and conclusion – expressing an opinion supported by personal experience, knowledge and relevant evidence